bluewitch/dwulf-manifesto/Code_Languages.md

 Brendan Eich, JavaScript, Firefox, Mozilla, and Brave

+### Babel.js
+Babel.js, a appropriatly named transpiler reminising to the tower of babel's story, where the humans built a tower called the tower of babel, to reach the heavens, so the earth bound mortals could have a direct communication with god the creator.

+Of course, god wasn't having any of this and decided to inflict the mortals with a curse that made them speak in diffrent languages, so they could not communicate or efficiently coordinate the complete construction of the tower of babel.

+In JavaScript, the babel.js libraries act as a transpiler mostly for new language features that have not been made completely compatable the all browsers.

+Babel.js refactors and re-compiles new and non-compatable JavaScript syntax into, older,  compatable JavaScript that a bowser can understand.

 ### Lodash.js and underscore.js

 Lodash is a JavaScript library which is successor of underscore.js.